 NOW WITH MORE!
-This post about building a successful YouTube ad campaign was updated on March 16, 2017 to reflect new information!
+This post about building a successful YouTube ad campaign was updated for 2017 to reflect new information!

 By 2019, 80% of traffic on the Internet will come through video.
 That’s a tremendous amount of traffic—which you can tap into in order to help promote your brand.